alimate/alimate.github.io/_posts/2020-2-9-java14-records-in-depth.md

 {% endhighlight %}
 Interestingly, similar to *Enums*, **Records are normal Java classes** with a few fundamental properties:
  - They are declared as `final` classes, so we can't inherit from them.
  - They're already inheriting from another class named `java.lang.Record`.
-Therefore, Records can't extend any other class, as Java does not support multiple-inheritance.
+Therefore, Records can't extend any other class, as Java does not allow multiple-inheritance.
  - Records can implement other interfaces.
  - For each component, there is an accessor method, e.g. `max` and `min`.
  - There are auto-generated implementations for `toString`, `equals` and `hashCode` based on all components.